 eLEARNING SERIES

 The PXI is the whole package for automation and measurement.
 Combining high performance in a low-cost deployment platform, it has become one of the most common instrumentation tools on the market today.
-These systems are used for test in communications, manufacturing, and industrial monitoring in a variety of high-tech industries like consumer devices, automotive, life sciences and more.
+These systems are used for test in communications, manufacturing, and industrial monitoring in a variety of high-tech industries like consumer electronics testing, medical device testing, automotive test solutions and more.
 They are commonly found in either manufacturing or R&D and now is the right time to get to know the PXI a little better.

 PXI stands for PCI (Peripheral Component Interconnect) eXtensions for Instrumentation.
 It is a PC-based, software-defined platform that provides power, cooling, and communication to support many modules in one enclosure.
-It is rugged and flexible and can be tailored to just about any automation or measurement application.
+It is rugged and flexible and can be tailored for most automated test equipment.
 The PXI is an open standard, which means any vendor can build a PXI.
 The platform is governed by the PXI Systems Alliance (PXISA) and they have defined the hardware, mechanical, electrical, and software specifications.

 What Makes Up a PXI System?